Getting Started in DS

 The Glam Workbench https://glam-workbench.net/

 The GLAM Workbench is the brainchild of Tim Sherratt, a historian, and is a collection of Jupyter notebooks to help you explore and use data from GLAM institutions (galleries, libraries, archives, and museums).
 It includes tools, tutorials, examples, hacks, and even some pre-harvested datasets.
-It’s aimed at researchers in the humanities but has useful tutorials for anyone interested in working with GLAM data.
+It is aimed at researchers in the humanities but has useful tutorials for anyone interested in working with GLAM data.

 Ineo https://www.ineo.tools/